-Please obtain this phone number from your local district court clerk.
-This hotline provides special access to district courts and individuals referred to KLS by district courts in pro se (self-represented) and domestic law matters.
+Please get this phone number from your local district court clerk.
+This hotline gives special access to district courts and persons referred to KLS by district courts in pro se (self-represented) and domestic law matters.

 Foster Care Helpline

-The Helpline provides accurate and timely information about the foster care system to foster children, parents and others.
+The Helpline provides up-to-date information about the foster care system to foster children, parents and others.